 LLM (Cantab.)
 (1st class)

-Harlequins RFC; food; wine; travel - the usual.
+Harlequins RFC; food; wine; travel; spending time with the family.

-Together with Emmet Coldrick, Paul publishes a regular summary of recent arbitration awards for the LMAA's quarterly newsletter.
+For several years Paul co-published (with Emmet Coldrick) a regular summary of recent arbitration awards for the LMAA's quarterly newsletter.
+Paul has also published a number of articles relevant to his practice areas.

 Paul regularly gives presentations relevant to his practice.
 Some examples include: